unilincoln/RDM/researchtools.md

 		<h4>Awards Management System</h4>

 		<p>If you are applying for funding for your project, you are required to use the University's Awards Management System (AMS) to construct, record and budget the details of your project.
-For unfunded projects, use of the AMS is not required.
-For help with the AMS, please contact [Research & Enterprise Services](http://research.blogs.lincoln.ac.uk/).</p>
+For unfunded projects, use of the AMS is not required.</p>

 		<p><a class="btn" href="https://ams.lincoln.ac.uk/"><i class="icon-chevron-right"></i> Go to the AMS</a></p>